Inmoresentum/BasicTenFeaturesExtractor/README.md

 </h1>

-A simple PlatformIO Arduino library to extract ten features per x, y, and z axis of the collected accelerometer or similar sensor data from a window.
+A simple PlatformIO Arduino library to extract ten features per x, y, and z axis of the collected segment of accelerometer or similar sensor data.

-The features the library calculates are:
+The features this library extracts are:

 * *sum*,
 * *median*,